It’s Valentine’s Day, but you’d hardly know it the way some of us are acting.

 I keep noticing that we humans are quite capable of being good to each other when we get to know each other face to face.

-Of course I realize that some people are just eat up with meanness and dishing it out left and right at this sorta low point in time, but honestly, those people, even now, are still the exception.
+Of course I realize that some people are just eat up with the meanness and dish it out every chance they get, but honestly, you and I both know those people are the exception.

-The rest of us, though we may be quite incompatible in more ways than not, can get along just fine with someone once we get to know them a little.
-After all, we’ve all had the surprise experience of making friends with someone who couldn’t be more opposite.
+See, we may be incompatible in more ways than not, but we can get along just fine with someone once we get to know them even just a little.
+I mean, we’ve all had the surprise experience of making friends with someone who couldn’t be more unlike us.

 So here’s what I recommend—love for your fellow human beings.

-Given that it’s well-nigh impossible to change another human being, and given that we’re blessedly past the Great Shit Show of 2016, and given that it is what it is at this point, it’s time we throw a little love into the mix.
+Given that it’s well-nigh impossible to change another human being, and given that we’re blessedly past the Great Shit Show of 2016, and given that it is what it is at this point, whaddya say we throw a little love into the mix.

-It’s time to love each other, because in spite of everything that’s happening in the world today and in our weird politicas, we’re still in this together.
+It’s time to love each other, because in spite of everything that’s happening in the world today and in our weird world and politics, we’re still in this shit together.

-In spite of our considerable differences, and in spite of our loathing for another’s political and religious missteps against our own politics and religion, we still exist on this earth together.
+In spite of our considerable differences, and in spite of our loathing for someone else’s clearly misguided political and religious missteps against our own politics and religion, we still exist on this earth together.